aridjayarecipes/cutesrecipes.web.app/content/post/2173-recipe-of-award-winning-plum-fig-and-almond-cake.md

 Plum, fig and almond cake is one of the most favored of current trending foods on earth.
 It is simple, it's fast, it tastes yummy.
 It's enjoyed by millions every day.
 They are nice and they look fantastic.
 Plum, fig and almond cake is something which I've loved my whole life.

-Is it a tart or a cake - I'm opting for cake (I think).
-Anyway it has a lovely rich almondy base, a layer of sticky figs and then topped with fresh figs & plums.
-I love using these beautiful seasonal fruits and I think it pairs really well with almond - but then I love almond desserts so maybe I'm a bit biased?
+Is it a tart or a cake - I&#39;m opting for cake (I think).
+Anyway it has a lovely rich almondy base, a layer of sticky figs and then topped with fresh figs &amp; plums.
+I love using these beautiful seasonal fruits and I think it pairs really well with almond - but then I love almond desserts so maybe I&#39;m a bit biased?
 Sharp plums or damsons are placed atop a simple almond and polenta cake.

 To get started with this particular recipe, we must prepare a few ingredients.
 You can cook plum, fig and almond cake using 10 ingredients and 8 steps.
 Here is how you can achieve that.